 A “Traffic Light” system is being used – with some occupations flagged that are under consideration for a proposed change in their status on the STSOL and MLTSSL.

-If an occupation has been removed from the list and you have not yet lodged your applications with the relevant authorities, you may not be eligible for the visa application you have proposed.
+If an occupation has been removed from the list and you have not yet lodged your application with the relevant authorities, you may not be eligible for the visa application you have planned on applying for.

-If you are a holder of subclass 457 visa or have applied for/held a subclass 457 visa prior to 18 April 2017, you can contact our office to find your eligibility for certain visas, as grandfathering clause may be applicable to you under such circumstances.
+If you are a holder of a subclass 457 visa or have applied for/held a subclass 457 visa prior to 18 April 2017, you can contact our office to learn more about your eligibility for certain visas, as a grandfathering clause may be applicable to you under such circumstances.